Open Water Session

 Where and When

-Sessions will take place on a Tuesday evening at Gosfield Lake Resort from 6pm - 7:30pm.
+Sessions will take place on a Monday or Tuesday evening at Gosfield Lake Resort from 6pm - 7:30pm.

 The postcode for the lake is CO9 1UD, it is about 45 mins from Bury and 30 mins from Haverhill.
 The car park opens 10 mins before 6pm so you can arrive just before. we'll aim to be in the water for around 6:15pm.

 If it is your first time at Gosfield you will have to fill out an Emergency contact form for the organisers before being alowed to swim.
-Also you MUST wear a hat so please bring one along.
+In line with the health and saftey procedures at Gosfield Lake, anyone wishing to swim regularly will need to buy a Gosfield swimming hat (the cost being £5).
+If it is your first time swimming at the lake you will not be expected to buy a hat.

 The Lake does have changing rooms and hot showers, there is also a cafe there selling tea/coffee and bacon rolls.

-The cost of the session is £5 this is the entry fee at Gosfield so please make sure you bring along £5 or you wont be able to swim.
-(West suffolk will recive a discount £4 instead of £5 as long as we bring along enough swimmers to warrant Gosfield giving us a discount)
+The cost of the session is £4 this is the entry fee at Gosfield so please make sure you bring along £4 or you wont be able to swim.

 So buying a wetsuit can be a bit daunting so to try and help here's a few tips.